kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

           password:
             value: "not-required"
     ```
-    An output is a data destination configured by a [Fluentbit output](https://docs.fluentbit.io/manual/pipeline/outputs) of the relevant type.
+    An output is a data destination configured by a [Fluent Bit output](https://docs.fluentbit.io/manual/pipeline/outputs) of the relevant type.
 The LogPipeline supports the following output types:

     - **http**, which sends the data to the specified HTTP destination.
 The output is designed to integrate with a [Fluentd HTTP Input](https://docs.fluentd.org/input/http), which opens up a huge ecosystem of integration possibilities.
     - **grafana-loki**, which sends the data to the Kyma-internal Loki instance.
-Note: This output is considered legacy and is only provided for backwards compatibility with the [deprecated](https://kyma-project.io/blog/2022/11/2/loki-deprecation/) in-cluster Loki instance.
-It might not be compatible with latest Loki versions.
-For integration with a custom Loki installation use the `custom` output with name `loki` instead, see also [this tutorial](https://github.com/kyma-project/examples/tree/main/loki).
+    > **Note:** This output is considered legacy and is only provided for backward compatibility with the [deprecated](https://kyma-project.io/blog/2022/11/2/loki-deprecation/) in-cluster Loki instance.
+It might not be compatible with the latest Loki versions.
+For integration with a custom Loki installation, use the `custom` output with the name `loki` instead.
+See also [this tutorial](https://github.com/kyma-project/examples/tree/main/loki).
     - **custom**, which supports the configuration of any destination in the Fluent Bit configuration syntax.
-Note: If you use a `custom` output, you put the LogPipeline in [unsupported mode](#unsupported-mode).
+    > **Note:** If you use a `custom` output, you put the LogPipeline in the [unsupported mode](#unsupported-mode).

     See the following example of the **custom** output:
     ```yaml